Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Decal-Projector.md

 ## Limitations

-- Decal Projector can affect Opaque Material with both a Decal shader and a Master Node Decal.
+- Decal Projector can affect Opaque Material with both a [Decal Shader](Decal-Shader.md) or a [Master Node Decal](Master-Node-Decal.md).
 It can affect Transparent Material only with a Decal shader.
 - Decal Projector support [Decal Layers](Decal.md)
 - Decal Emissive isn't supported on Transparent Material.
 - When you project a decal onto a surface, the emissive component of the decal affects the surface regardless of whether you enable **Receive Decal** on the surface's Material or not.
 Decal Layers allow to disable receive of Emissive Decal.